Agriculture

 Today, organic farming is a solution to growing crops without harming the environment or human health.

-There are two types of organic agriculture that are widely practised across the country: pure organic farming and integrated organic farming.
+Two types of organic agriculture are widely practiced across the country: pure organic farming and integrated organic farming.

 Pure Organic Farming

-Pure organic farming completely avoids using inorganic farming inputs like chemical fertilisers and pesticides.
+Pure organic farming completely avoids using inorganic farming inputs like chemical fertilizers and pesticides.
 Instead, it focuses on growing crops using organic manure and bio-pesticides.

 Integrated Organic Farming

-It is a cyclical and zero-waste process in which the waste generated from one method is a nutrient or raw material for another process.
-In this type, integrated nutrient management and integrated pest management are combined to achieve a balance between ecology and economic demand.
+It is a cyclical, zero-waste process in which waste produced through one method is used as a fertiliser or raw material in another.
+This approach combines integrated nutrient management and integrated pest control to maintain a balance between ecology and economic demand.

 Various organic farming methods are crop rotation, organic manures and compost use, diverse crop selection, natural pest and disease management, and organic livestock integration.
 Let us see these methods briefly in the sections below.